This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The city of Brussels is not only the capital of Belgium but also one of the capitals of the European Union.
 Belgium’s location, nestled between Germany, Luxembourg, the Netherlands, and France, allows for a short Chunnel ride to England, making it perfectly situated for that honor.

-The ability for Belgium, a relatively small country, to maintain a firm border and identity when surrounded by so many super powers is the result of several factors.
-One of them is Belgium’s firm embrace of the diversity around it that have now become a welcome and indelible part of the country and its capital city.
+The ability of Belgium, a relatively small country, to maintain a firm border and identity when surrounded by so many superpowers is the result of several factors.
+One of them is Belgium’s firm embrace of the diversity around it that has now become a welcome and indelible part of the country and its capital city.

 What to eat in Brussels

-The fried potatoes are another staple in Belgium and are often paired up with a mayonnaise based sauce.
+The fried potatoes are a staple in Belgium and are often paired up with a mayonnaise-based sauce.
 The combination is pure perfection.
 While steamed mussels are served all over the world, the Belgians claim that cooking them in this way originated with them.